-ald authority to vote for ees, FOR enter their name below: A. Joseph Rudick, M.D.
+To withhold authority to vote for any nominees, enter their name or names below:

+A. Joseph Rudick, M.D.
 Yuichi Iwaki, M.D., Ph.D.
 Steve H. Kanzer, C.P.A., Esq.
-Frederic P. Zotos, Esq. - To ratify the Board of to serve as Atlantic's independent 1999; on of KPMG Peat Marwick LL ear ending December 31, FOR AG GAINST ABSTAIN 3.
-To approve amending A amending clause (vii) of Section Series A Convertible Preferred St transactions between Atlantic and 6(b) of the Certific tock of Atlantic so a ate of Designations of s to exempt from its scope FOR AG GAINST ABSTAIN 4.
-To transact such othe Annual Meeting and any adjournmer FOR AG GAINST ABSTAIN
+Frederic P. Zotos, Esq.

+2. To ratify the Board of Director's selection of KPMG Peat Marwick LLP to serve as Atlantic's independent auditors for the year ending December 31, 1999;

+3. To approve amending Atlantic's Certificate of Incorporation by amending clause (vii) of Section 6(b) of the Certificate of Designations of Series A Convertible Preferred Stock of Atlantic so as to exempt from its scope transactions between Atlantic and its directors and executive officers;

+4. To transact such other business as may properly come before the Annual Meeting and any adjournment or adjournments thereof.